n8n-io/n8n-docs/docs/code/builtin/jmespath.md

 This is an n8n-provided method for working with the [JMESPath](/code/jmespath/) library.

-!!! note "Python support"
+/// note | Python support
 You can use Python in the Code node.
 It isn't available in expressions.
+///
 === "JavaScript"
 	| Method | Description | Available in Code node? |
 	| ------ | ----------- | :-------------------------: |